raccoonfangz/raccoonfangz.github.io/misc.md

 [**Bearblog hosted website**](https://racc.blog)

-I use this as a carbon-copy backup of my bearblog blog.
+I use this (github) website as a carbon-copy backup of my bearblog blog.
 If bearblog ever goes down I'll still be here on racc.blog domain

 ## My finished projects: